-One of the major draws of Seiko’s Sportsmatic automatic line - like the all original and just full serviced 1960's Sportsmatic 15017 here – was its amazingly simplistic dials and figurative “elephant tusks” hands.
+One of the major draws of Seiko’s Sportsmatic automatic line - like the full serviced 1960's Sportsmatic 15017 here – was its amazingly simplistic dials and figurative “elephant tusks” hands.
 Couple that with a rather unique "star" dial, and you have a clear stylish winner.

 The Sportsmatic line, introduced in 1963, was made up of dozens of variants across several calibres, but the 15017 was one of the most beautiful.
 The most outstanding feature of the Sportsmatic here is its dial.
 It radiates beautifully from the center and the sheer simplicity of its design is outstanding.
 Simple applied hour indices combine with the other singular features to form its single greatest aesthetic quality – symmetry.
 The very nearly invisible hidden crowns coupled with the sparse dial give it a simple, clean symmetrical style hard to find in a watch of any era or price range.
 Everything is in balance.